Director of Communications

 Our community organizing group Cambiando Vidas, supported by Access Living staffer Michelle Garcia, has for several years organized on immigrant issues as they affect people with disabilities, especially in the Latino community.
 We at Access Living ground ourselves in solidarity with our grassroots members and partners fighting for better lives for immigrants of all kinds.

 Access Living also acknowledges that the forced separation of families is not a new phenomenon in US history, and the disability community in particular lives with the ongoing legacy of the institutionalization of children with disabilities.
 This type of experience can cause such trauma that it creates new disabilities for the child.
-The White House family separation policy is also a throwback, for us, to the days when children with disabilities were seized by Nazi authorities and sent to camps for extermination.
+The White House family separation policy is also reminiscent of the days when children with disabilities were seized by Nazi authorities and sent to camps for extermination.

 As each day passes with this policy in force, we grow ever more outraged.
 We call on our elected officials and community partners to recognize this policy as cruel and unusual punishment, and a violation of human rights.
 Families are not bargaining chips.
 We must work together to end the current travesty of child detainment at America’s southern border.
 Access Living calls on the wider disability community to stand in solidarity with these families now, and to remain so going forward.